[(1) A qualifying employee may make an application under this section to his or her employer.

 (3) The application must be made for the purpose of enabling the employee to undertake study or training (or both) within subsection (4).

-(4) Study or training is within this subsection if its purpose is to improve—
+(4) Study or training is within this subsection if its

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.